Egyptian Armed Forces: Air Defense Forces

 The Egyptian Air Defense Forces is Egypt's military service responsible for air defense.
 Egypt patterned its force after the Soviet Air Defence Force, which integrated all its air defence capabilities; antiaircraft guns, rocket and missile units, interceptor planes, and radar and warning installations.
 It appears to comprise five subordinate divisions, 110 surface-to-air missile battalions, and 12 anti-aircraft artillery brigades.
 Personnel quality has been assessed as somewhat lower than that of the Egyptian Air Force.
 The IISS estimated in 2020 that personnel numbered 80,000 active and 70,000 reserve.
 Its commander is Lieutenant General Aly Fahmy Mohammed Aly Fahmi.

 In recent years Egypt has undertaken a broad and sustained modernization of its air defense network, integrating a mix of Western, Russian, and domestic systems into a layered architecture.
 This includes the acquisition of German-made IRIS-T systems, comprising seven IRIS-T SLM medium-range batteries, six IRIS-T SLS short-range units, and ten IRIS-T SLX long-range batteries.
 The first systems were delivered in 2021, though subsequent shipments were delayed in 2022 after Germany redirected some systems to Ukraine in response to the Russian invasion.
 These platforms are supported by German TRML-4D radars and operate alongside French Ground Master 400 AESA radars and Russian 59N6E Protivnik-GE early warning systems.

 In addition to European acquisitions, Egypt received the Russian S-300VM surface-to-air missile system beginning in 2017, offering long-range, high-altitude intercept capabilities.
-The S-300VM complements Egypt’s existing inventory and significantly boosts its ability to counter ballistic and cruise missile threats.
+The S-300VM adds to Egypt's existing inventory and improves its defense against ballistic and cruise missiles.

-The United States has also contributed to Egypt’s air defense capacity, supplying surplus systems including the Chaparral short-range air defense system and associated spare parts.
-These systems are used primarily for localized defense, particularly along Egypt’s borders, complimenting Egypt's extensive arsenal of American MIM-104F/PAC-3 Patriot batteries acquired in 1999.
+The United States has also contributed to Egypt's air defense capacity, supplying surplus systems including the Chaparral short-range air defense system and associated spare parts.
+These systems are used primarily for localized defense, particularly along Egypt's borders, complementing Egypt's American MIM-104F/PAC-3 Patriot batteries acquired in 1999.

-In 2025 Egypt confirmed acquiring China’s advanced HQ-9B long-range surface-to-air missile system.
-The system significantly enhances Egypt’s air defense capabilities by providing long-range coverage of up to 300 kilometers and the ability to track and engage multiple targets simultaneously, thanks to its advanced HT-233 3D phased-array radar.
+In 2025 Egypt confirmed acquiring China's advanced HQ-9B long-range surface-to-air missile system.
+The system significantly enhances Egypt's air defense capabilities by providing long-range coverage of up to 300 kilometers and the ability to track and engage multiple targets simultaneously, thanks to its advanced HT-233 3D phased-array radar.
 Its launchers carry a mix of smaller and larger missiles to address various aerial threats, including aircraft, cruise missiles, ballistic missiles, and stealth targets.
 The system provides 360-degree radar coverage and cold-launch capability.